ericmakesapps/graphql-passport/README.md

 );
 ```

 Inside your resolvers you can call `context.authenticate` to authenticate the user with the given credentials.
-If you want to use `expression-session` as well you need to call `context.login(user)` after `authenticate`.
+If you want to use `express-session` as well you need to call `context.login(user)` after `authenticate`.

 ```js
 const resolvers = {